russell-archer/russell-archer.github.io/index.md

 </p>

 In-app purchases allow the user to add functionality related to specific creative writing concepts, such as character development.
 However, the app has been designed to provide real benefits to the user without cost.
-The free app isn't merely a vehicle for in-app purchases.
 In-app purchases are made and restored using **StoreKit** and receipts validated using a custom solution based on **OpenSSL**.

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">